data-integrations/wrangler/docs/directives/parse-as-date.md

 # Parse as Date

-The `parse-as-date` directive is for parsing dates using natural language processing.
+The PARSE-AS-DATE directive is for parsing dates using natural language processing.

 ## Syntax